kb1ooo/JHU_Ragnar_2022/README.md

 ## JHU "Cut Throats" Ragnar Team

+### Latest updates:

+9/6
+* We now have 11 on our roster with a strong maybe as a 12th
+* Our official start time is 7:45am Friday

 ### Current Roster:
 If you have not done so already, please register [here.](https://registration.runragnar.com/index.html#/team-builder/SyG0kkaau/registration/HybpMyVYK/runner/info)
 ```